mnot/I-D/for-the-users/draft.md

 ## Handling Change in Constituencies

-Changes in the use, deployment patterns, legal context, or other factors of a standard can bring pressure to re-balance the priorities and rights of existing constituents, or insert new ones (usually, when a standard is either extended or evolved).
+Changes in the use, deployment patterns, legal context, or other factors of a standard can bring pressure to re-balance the priorities of existing constituents, or insert new ones (usually, when a standard is either extended or evolved).

-Such changes MUST NOT violate documented rights of existing constituents, or those reasonably assumed by existing constituents, without informed consent.
+Such changes MUST NOT violate the priority of existing constituents, or those reasonably assumed by existing constituents, without informed consent.
 Note that this may preclude the change completely, as it is often impossible to gain the informed consent of a large or diffuse group of constituents (e.g., end users).

 For example, there has been increasing pressure to change HTTP {{RFC7230}} to make it more amenable to optimization, filtering, and interposition of other value-added services, especially in the face of more pervasive encryption (denoted by HTTPS URIs).
-However, since HTTPS is already defined as a two-party protocol with end-to-end encryption, inserting a third party in any fashion would violate the rights of two existing constituents; end users and content publishers.
+However, since HTTPS is already defined as a two-party protocol with end-to-end encryption, inserting a third party in any fashion would violate the expectations of two existing constituents; end users and content publishers.
 Therefore, the HTTP Working Group has refused to consider such changes.

 ## Avoiding Unnecessary Constituents